-- a) building a child safe culture - b) drive changes in organisational culture by embedding child safety in everyday practice. - c) providing a minimum standard of child safety across the whole organisation - d) ensuring that our service has a zero tolerance to discrimination - e) Promote and celebrate cultural celebrations and events. - f) keeping up to date with all current Child Safety Standards - g) educating all staff about key indicators of child abuse - h) conducting a risk assessment of the educators home and backyard environment on a regular basis to determine any risks to children's health and safety - i) analysing and evaluating the risks associated with identified hazards - j) determining appropriate ways to eliminate or control identified hazards; and - k) reviewing risk assessments after any serious incident report is made to the coordination unit and Department of Education. - I) discussing child safe standards in meeting - m) continuing unannounced monitoring visits to educators - n) having a code of conduct that all staff will follow - o) discussing child safe standards at induction
+- a) building a child safe culture - b) drive changes in organisational culture by embedding child safety in everyday practice. - c) providing a minimum standard of child safety across the whole organisation - d) ensuring that our service has a zero tolerance to discrimination - e) Promote and celebrate cultural celebrations and events. - f) keeping up to date with all current Child Safety Standards - g) educating all staff about key indicators of child abuse - h) conducting a risk assessment of the educators home and backyard environment on a regular basis to determine any risks to children's health and safety - i) analysing and evaluating the risks associated with identified hazards - j) determining appropriate ways to eliminate or control identified hazards; and - k) reviewing risk assessments after any serious incident report is made to the coordination unit and Department of Education. - I) discussing child safe standards in meeting - m) continuing unannounced monitoring visits to educators - n) having a code of conduct that all staff will follow - o) discussing child safe standards at induction - p) ensure effective processes are in place to respond to and report allegations of child abuse to the appropriate authorities (See child safety reporting process flowchart) - q) ensuring that the approved provider or nominated supervisor or person in day-to-day charge of the service or Coordinator, has read a person's Working with Children Check before the person is engaged as a FDC Educator, Educator Assistant, volunteer or staff member at the service.

-- p) ensure effective processes are in place to respond to and report allegations of child abuse to the appropriate authorities (See child safety reporting process flowchart) - q) ensuring that the approved provider or nominated supervisor or person in day-to-day charge of the service or Coordinator, has read a person's Working with Children Check before the person is engaged as a FDC Educator, Educator Assistant, volunteer or staff member at the service. - r) ensuring the approved provider has read a person's Working with Children Check before nominating that person as a nominated supervisor or person in day-to-day charge of the service or Coordinator (This does not apply to a person who is a registered teacher under the Education and Training Reform Act 2006 and has current registration). - ensuring the approved provider of a Family Day Care service has read and considered a person's criminal history before engaging or registering the person as a Family Day Care educator, educator assistant or staff member. - t) ensure visitors to our service implementing professional development are suitable and approved to work with children.
+r) ensuring the approved provider has read a person's Working with Children Check before nominating that person as a nominated supervisor or person in day-to-day charge of the service or Coordinator (This does not apply to a person who is a registered teacher under the Education and Training Reform Act 2006 and has current registration).

+ensuring the approved provider of a Family Day Care service has read and considered a person's criminal history before engaging or registering the person as a Family Day Care educator, educator assistant or staff member.

+t) ensure visitors to our service implementing professional development are suitable and approved to work with children.

+u) Provide information on Online Safety to educators and discuss at team meetings.